 The authors note that according to their research, life adversity is a stronger predictor of cognitive performance than “established risk factors,” such as age, education, and even the APOE e4 gene, which is known to significantly raise a person’s risk of Alzheimer’s disease.

 Further findings presented at the conference include the link between a high infant mortality rate and the risk of developing Alzheimer’s disease.
-Infant mortality rate is generally considered to be an indicator of the health and well-being of a population, and a high rate is seen as a marker of social adversity.

 One of the new studies determined that African Americans who were born in states with a high infant mortality rate were almost 80 percent more likely to develop dementia than white Americans living in areas with low infant mortality rates.
 In the case of white Americans, the infant mortality rate seemed to have no impact on their chances of developing Alzheimer’s.